Making money is no guarantee of being rich

 First, income is not wealth.
 If you’re making five figures and spending ten, you’re not wealthy.
 You’re in debt.

 Second, being wealthy today is no guarantee of wealth tomorrow.
-Most people’s wealth depend on underlying assets in their portfolio, and these fluctuate.
+Most people’s wealth depends on their portfolios’ underlying assets, which fluctuate.
 Stocks can go up and down, and business investments can fold.
 It takes careful long-term planning to make sure investments are sustainable.

 Third, you need careful wealth management and a prudent long-term approach to keep your portfolio growing despite market changes.